CMU-Perceptual-Computing-Lab/openpose/doc/advanced/demo_advanced.md

 9. Extra algorithms
 - DEFINE_bool(identification,             false,          "Experimental, not available yet.
 Whether to enable people identification across frames.");
 - DEFINE_int32(tracking,                  -1,             "Experimental, not available yet.
 Whether to enable people tracking across frames.
 The value indicates the number of frames where tracking is run between each OpenPose keypoint detection.
-Select -1 (default) to disable it or 0 to run simultaneously OpenPose keypoint detector and tracking for potentially higher accurary than only OpenPose.");
+Select -1 (default) to disable it or 0 to run simultaneously OpenPose keypoint detector and tracking for potentially higher accuracy than only OpenPose.");
 - DEFINE_int32(ik_threads,                0,              "Experimental, not available yet.
 Whether to enable inverse kinematics (IK) from 3-D keypoints to obtain 3-D joint angles.
 By default (0 threads), it is disabled.
 Increasing the number of threads will increase the speed but also the global system latency.");

 10. OpenPose Rendering